55+ Senior Homes for Sale By State | Houses, Condos and Retirement Homes

 Purchasing a home in a 55+ communnity is really a lot like the other home purchases you have probably made.
 If you are buying a new home, the builder or developer will make it easy for you.
 It is easy to get excitied about your home but take the time to really do your research before buying.
 Spend some time at the 55+ community, maybe one of those 3 or 4 day getaways they offer to stay in a model and use their golf cart enjoy the pass to the activities center where you can meet some of the residents.
 The residents can be a valuable source of info.
 Even if you are planning on building new or buying from the community developer, talk with at least one of the real estate agents who specialize in the community and who may even be a resident themselves.
 Sometimes you can even find a resale home that the owner may have made a lot of improvements.
 If nothing else, you may can use an improved resale in your negotiations with the builder to get an improvement on the new home.
 If you are have a new home built, find out if the builder has a home you can rent short term until your home is ready.

 Find out what is standard that comes with your new home and what the options are for upgrading.
 Make sure you know what the homeowners association fee amounts to and what it covers.
 Are there other fees for activities.
-Look into property tax exemptions for seniors in the country where the community is located as this could save you a bundle.
+Look into property tax exemptions for seniors in the country where the community is located as this could save you a bundle when searching senior homes for sale.
 Find out what kinds of activities are offered and attend one.
 Visit the amenities to see the condition and upkeep for yourself.
 Be careful to put too much stock in planned amenities, as they may or many not be built.
 The most established the community the better, in many cases.
 If you buy in to a very new community and have to then sell, you will be competing with the builder.
 On the other hand a lot of folks will be new just like you and looking for new friends which is nice.
 Is there a activities director?
 Most new homes will be very energy efficient but find out the details.
 A buyers agent may not be a bad idea for you to consider.
 Even though there is a lot of things to consider, remember to have fun in the process and enjoy your new 55+ home.

 Guide to Medicare Plan Types Part A-B-C-D

 Tips for Buying a Home in a 55+ Community